brasseale/GoTArduino/README.md

 GoT Arduino
 ==========

-Game of Thrones on Arduino
+Game of Thrones on Arduino Uno

 This file is used to re-create a simple version of the Game of Thrones Opening Soundtrack.

-Feel free to fork, or submit changes to me.
+Feel free to fork and create your own music!

 Thanks!